Germ 7-10 days

-Just what the name implies this zucchini has "butta" yellow skin and smooth, creamy texture.
-When picked around 6 inches this is by far one of the best yellow zucchini we have tasted.
-High yeilds from an open growth plant makes for easy harvest while producing an abundance of uniform fruit.
-20 seeds.
+Just what the name implies, this zucchini has “butta” yellow skin and a smooth, creamy texture.
+When picked around 6”, this is by far one of the best yellow zucchini we have tasted.
+High yields from an open growth plant makes for easy harvest while producing an abundance of uniform fruit.
+20 seeds

 Indoors- Plant in individual biodegradable peat/cowpots 1/2”-1” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
 Transplant 36” apart after last frost without disturbing the roots